fall smallmouth fall smallmouth

 The Results

 We’ve been catching some really nice smallmouth.
-Big Jim’s was about a pound bigger than mine, but mine was a pretty darn good smallmouth by anybody’s standards.
+Jim’s was about a pound bigger than mine, but mine was a pretty darn good smallmouth by anybody’s standards.
 We’ve been putting them back in the water so they can keep feeding up.

 Conclusion